NourEldin-Ali/df-bpmn/README.md

 	$ sudo npm install -g typescript

 ### NodeJS (winodws)
-we use nodejs on windows 11 and windows 10.
+We use nodejs 16.11.0 on windows 11 and windows 10.

 For development with Eclipse Theia the expected version is ">=10.11.0 <17".
 For that reason we tested with following version  16.11.0.
 You can list all current versions [here](https://nodejs.org/en/download/releases/).

+### Others
+In our build on widowns we use maven 3.8.6 and yarn 1.22.19.

+You need to download [maven](https://maven.apache.org/download.cgi) and [yarn](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable) from official sites.

 # Build and Run